How Can Canadian SMEs Apply for Business Grants?

 Discover what an SME is and how these companies are classified in Canada and other places around the world.

-If you run a small to medium-sized business or SME, you may already be familiar with this term.
+If you run a small to medium-sized business, you may already be familiar with the acronym SME.

-You may have questions, however, about what exactly defines an SME, what makes a small business different from a medium-sized one, and what makes the latter different from a large-scale enterprise.
+However, you may have questions about what exactly defines an SME and what makes a small business different from a medium-sized one, and both distinct from large-scale enterprises.

 In this article, we’ll provide a clear definition of what the term SME stands for, what defines it, and what distinguishes the various types of businesses from one another.